Custom Cables for Solderless Breadboards

 I have poor vision and unsteady hands.
 I needed something to hold Headers stationary while wrapping wires.
 I tried third-hand tools with little luck.
 Eventually, I made a Cable Making Bench from MDF and two breadboards.
 The Bench also helps you set a known distance between cable-ends.

-Example Male Cable: Step by Step
+Custom Cables Male Example: Step by Step

 For starters, obtain some thru-hole, Double-Sided, break-away male header strips.
 These are usually 40 pins in size and can be found on eBay.